Select a host and date

 When picking a layout, look for a venue that keeps everything in one room.
 If your family is large, consider innovative spaces that give people room to move about and mingle.

 The engagement party has traditionally been a dinnertime affair, although you’re free to explore all kinds of dining trends to set the perfect tone.
-Some couples find a family-style dinner to be a perfect way for each family to connect since engagement dinners are often the first opportunity the family member of the couple to get to know one another.
+Some couples find a family-style dinner to be a perfect way for each family to connect since engagement dinners are often the first opportunity for the family members of the couple to get to know one another.

 If the date of the wedding is set, it may be possible to look for a venue that can host both your engagement and wedding-day events.
 You may even get a discount or other special deal for booking both at once.
 You can also save some serious cash with your engagement party by considering it a separate event from the wedding altogether.

 Love tacos?
 Snag a street food vendor to cater your event at a park.
 Adore the look of the local botanical gardens?
 Grab an evening during the week when bookings are less common.
-The beautiful thing about engagement parties is that they can be independent from the theme of your wedding.
+The beautiful thing about engagement parties is that they can be independent of the theme of your wedding.

 What Matters Most